When should you start postgraduate study?

 - be excited about an area of study and keen to continue some research or coursework study at a higher level

-- be committed to a required program of study; for example, in order to gain registration as a psychologist or physiotherapist
+- be committed to a required program of study, for example to be a registered psychologist or physiotherapist

 - be fatigued by full-time learning

-- need to or be eager to get into the workforce
+- need or feel eager to get into the workforce

 - be chasing a place in a graduate program

-- be ambivalent or confused by the choices available to them.
+- be ambivalent or confused by the choices available to you.

-I am not for one moment suggesting that it is essential to embark upon postgraduate study, however it may be something you might be keen to explore.
+I am not suggesting that it is essential to embark upon postgraduate study, however it may be something you might be keen to explore.

 Karen is a career coach specialising in early career exploration.
 This article is an edited excerpt of a longer blog post, published with permission — you can read the full version here.